mabdinur/starterprojectspring/README.md

 ### Project Background

-Here you will create rest controllers for FirstService and SecondService.
+Here we will create rest controllers for FirstService and SecondService.
 FirstService will send a GET request to SecondService to retrieve the current time.
 FirstService will append a message to SecondSerivce's time and then return this value to the client.

 ## Section 1: Manual Instrumentation with Java SDK